arbCoding/PsSp/README.md

     * This is a graphical backend for the GUI.
  * [FFTW3](https://www.fftw.org/)
     * This is necessary for spectral functionality (FFT, IFFT).
+    * At present, this is not thread-safe and therefore all spectral functions (filtering) is performed on a single-thread.
  * [MessagePack](https://msgpack.org/)
-    * Provides data-serialization, for user project settings.
+    * Provides data-serialization, used for the implementation of user projects.
  * [Boost](https://www.boost.org/)
     * Required by MessagePack